ClickHouse/clickhouse-docs/docs/en/integrations/migration/rockset.md

 Compute-compute separation separates the data ingestion and query processing code paths to avoid this problem, and this is a feature that Rockset implemented in March 2023.

-This feature is currently being implemented in ClickHouse Cloud and will be released in private preview in mid-July 2024.
+This feature is currently being implemented in ClickHouse Cloud and is nearing private preview.
+Please contact support to enable.

 ## Free migration services